davidvonthenen/graph-rag-guide/OSS_Community_Version.md

 With reinforcement learning and MCP in play, your graph stays fresh, relevant, and governed—all without nightly retraining runs.
 Next, we'll wrap up with final thoughts and how you can contribute.

-## 5. Implementation Guide**
+## 5. Implementation Guide

-For a reference implementation, please check out the following: [community_implementation/README.md](./community_implementation/README.md)
+For reference, please check out the following: [community_version/README.md](./community_version/README.md)

 ## 6. Conclusion